Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Introduction

 BINGO will be one of the first fixed transit telescopes dedicated to exploring BAO at this frequency band \cite{Abdalla_2022}.
 In addition to the main radio telescope, there will be a series of auxiliary radio telescopes, forming an interferometric array that will not only enhance the quality of BAO data measurements but also enable BINGO to become an excellent machine for measuring transient radio phenomena such as pulsars and FRBs \cite{dosSantos:2023ipw}.
 BINGO is in its final stages of construction, and it is expected to start operating in the coming years.
 BINGO is also planning a joint operation together with FAST, Tianlai, ASTRON, and Nan\c{c}ay Observatory, in a phase called BINGO/ABDUS (Advanced Bingo Dark Universe Studies) \cite{bingoabdus-2023}.
 The BINGO/ABDUS collaboration intends to increase the redshift range of BINGO, observing radio signals from $z\sim 2.1$, and covering a larger fraction of the sky in a resolution between $27^\prime - 40^\prime$ \cite{bingoabdus-2023}.
 Thus, LOFAR, FAST, and BINGO will increase the number of FRB detections in the coming years and support the characterization of FRBs detected by other surveys, such as CHIME.

 To derive the forecasts, we apply the work of Mu\~{n}oz et al. \cite{Munoz_2016} and study the impact of the signal-to-noise (SNR) ratio, the total number of measured bursts, and the time resolution of these different radio telescopes in the computation of the optical depth and of the fraction of PBHs.
+These specifications of the radio telescopes were implemented following the steps introduced by Leung et al. \cite{Leung_2022} and Kalita et al. \cite{Kalita_2023}.
 Furthermore, our forecast is based on the most recent catalog of 131 FRBs recently provided by Jia et al. \cite{jia2025} and detailed in App.~\ref{append_a}.

 This work is organized as follows.
 In Section \ref{sec3}, we review generalities on FRB lensing as probes of PBHs.
 In section \ref{sec4}, we present the details about each radio telescope, our forecast for the optical depth and for the fraction of PBHs, and a summary of our results.
 Section \ref{final_remarks} is dedicated to our conclusions and discussion.
 Throughout this work, we use the following constants and parameters in our numerical calculations: $c = 299{,}792{,}458\,\mathrm{m/s}$, $G = 6.67430\times10^{\,-11}\,\mathrm{m^3\,kg^{-1}\,s^{-2}}$, $M_{\odot} = 1.98847\times10^{30}\,\mathrm{kg}$, $H_0 = 67.7\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
 When needed, we use the cosmological parameters from the best fit of Planck 2018 \cite{aghanim2020planck}, that is $\Omega_M = 0.30966$, $\Omega_\Lambda = 0.68884$, $\Omega_b=0.04897$, and $\Omega_c = 0.26069$. $\Omega_M$, $\Omega_b$, $\Omega_c$ and $\Omega_\Lambda$ are the density fraction of matter, baryons, dark matter and dark energy in the Universe, respectively.